nethalo/nethalo.github.io/_posts/2024-09-01-innodb-semaphore-contention.md

 header_img: /assets/img/gallery/a-magnifier.png
 ---

+_Originally published in https://www.percona.com/blog/2019/12/20/contention-in-mysql-innodb-useful-info-from-the-semaphores-section/ but no longer available there_

 ## Identifying Contention Points in MySQL Using InnoDB Semaphores

 In a high concurrency environment, contention is inevitable.
 This guide explores how to identify contention points using the SEMAPHORES section from the `SHOW ENGINE INNODB STATUS` command output.